Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: Introduction

 Broadly, TRFC estimation approaches can be categorized into \textit{cause-based} and \textit{effect-based} approaches.
 Cause-based approaches aim to characterize road surface properties directly, using cameras, laser scanners, or acoustic sensing \cite{Breuer1992MeasurementOT,Eichhorn1992PREDICTIONAM}.
 Although these approaches can provide useful surface classification, they typically yield only coarse friction estimates and often require large training datasets. \textit{Effect-based} approaches instead infer TRFC from the dynamic responses of the vehicle, exploiting measurable quantities such as wheel slip, sideslip angle, yaw rate, or acceleration \cite{inproceedings,Singh2015}.
 These approaches tend to be more accurate, as they incorporate the actual interaction between tire and road, but they tend to rely heavily on vehicle or tire models whose parameters may vary with conditions.

-Within effect-based approaches, a large body of research has adopted model-based techniques such as Kalman filtering.
-Extended Kalman Filters (EKF) \cite{inproceedings}, Unscented Kalman Filters (UKF) \cite{10752593}, and Cubature Kalman Filters (CKF) \cite{9338557} have all been applied to TRFC estimation, fusing standard vehicle sensors with simplified models.
+Within effect-based approaches, a large body of research has adopted \textit{model-based} techniques such as Kalman filtering.
+Extended Kalman Filters (EKF) \cite{inproceedings}, Unscented Kalman Filters (UKF) and Model Predictive Control (MPC) \cite{10752593}, and Cubature Kalman Filters (CKF) \cite{9338557} have all been applied to TRFC estimation, fusing standard vehicle sensors with simplified models.
 These approaches can significantly improve estimation accuracy, but they remain model-dependent and are sensitive to parameter uncertainty and nonlinearities.

-More recently, model-free approaches have been explored as alternatives.
+More recently, \textit{model-free} approaches have been explored as alternatives.
 These approaches aim to bypass parametric modeling by directly mapping sensor signals to friction estimates, and have also been proposed more broadly for vehicle dynamics modeling, such as physics-constrained neural networks for autonomous racing \cite{chrosniak2024deepdynamics}, highlighting the growing interest in model-free and data-driven approaches.
 Examples include learning-based estimators using neural networks trained on vehicle accelerations, data-driven terrain classification methods, and vision–language model-based clustering for friction estimation in off-road contexts \cite{gao2019multisensor}.
 Such approaches show promise in handling complex, nonlinear interactions without explicit models, but they generally require extensive datasets and may lack generalization to unseen conditions.

-In this paper, we propose a lightweight approach for slip detection and TRFC estimation that does not require tire or dynamical models, parameter identification, or large training datasets.
+In this paper, we propose a \textit{lightweight} approach for slip detection and TRFC estimation that does not require tire or dynamical models, parameter identification, or large training datasets.
 Instead, it leverages only standard onboard motion sensors (IMU and LiDAR), making it simple and practical to deploy.
 We first design a slip detection module, which determines the precise moment when the tires lose grip.
 At that moment, our friction estimation module computes the maximum friction coefficient directly from the observed vehicle motion.

 Despite its lightweight nature, our approach detects the slip of a 1:10-scale autonomous racing car on a closed-loop track with high accuracy and minimal delay.
 Furthermore, our friction estimation method accurately estimates the tire-road friction coefficient, effectively differentiating between two test surfaces of varying friction.